 Sounds pretty cool.
 But how will we know when it happens?
 Will we recognize the new heaven and new earth when it descends resplendent to us?
 Revelation gives us this clue: "See, the home of God is among mortals.
 He will dwell with them; they will be his peoples, and God himself will be with them."
 The Message says it this way: "I heard a voice thunder from the Throne: "Look!
-Look!
 God has moved into the neighborhood, making his home with men and women!"
 So one of the ways we'll know that God has sent the new heaven and new earth to us is that God will dwell among us.
-So when God comes to us, when God dwells among us and we are God's people and God is with us, then we know the new heaven and the new earth is here.
 Boy, I can't wait for that to happen!
-I sure look forward to that day when God comes down from Heaven and lives and walks among us.
-Doesn't that sound exciting?
 Can imagine that, God becoming one of us, God dwelling among us, God moving into our neighborhood and saying, "I'm home!"
 I wonder when that's going to happen.

-Have you heard of this obscure, minor religious holy day called Christmas?
-The day we celebrate the birth of Jesus Christ, Immanuel, which means "God with us."
+You've heard of Christmas, right?
+That day we celebrate the birth of Jesus Christ, Immanuel, which means "God with us."
+Historically, Jesus was probably not born on Dec.
+25, but don't let the facts get in the way of a good white elephant gift exchange.
 Could it be that God has already moved into the neighborhood?
-Could it be that, through Jesus Christ, God HAS become one of us, HAS dwelt among us, HAS made his home with us?
+Could it be that, through Jesus Christ, God HAS become one of us, God HAS dwelt among us, God HAS made God's home with us?
 Could it be that if we've been looking up to Heaven, we've been looking in the wrong place?
 Could Heaven actually be here on earth already?

-Well, if that's the case, it would be easy to miss it.
-Revelation tells us that when God comes to us God will wipe every tear from their eyes, death will be no more, mourning and crying and pain will be no more.
+Well...not based on what we see, right?
+Have you looked around lately?
+Revelation tells us that when God comes to us God will wipe every tear from our eyes, death will be no more, mourning and crying and pain will be no more.
 And if we look around our world today, we see plenty of death and mourning and crying and pain.
 It's not getting any better.
 From conflicts in foreign lands to murder in our own streets, it's not getting better.
-From COVID cases escalating at an alarming rate to corrupt officials in our government, it's not getting any better.
-If Heaven is already here, why is there still mourning?
-If Heaven is already here, why is there still crying?
-If Heaven is already here, why is there still pain?
+From mistreatment of people not in power to corrupt officials in our government, sometimes it feels more like Hell than Heaven.
+If Heaven is already here, why is there still mourning and crying and pain?

 If you read this passage from Revelation a certain way, it makes it sound like God is going to do all the work, and all we have to do is sit back and wait for it to happen.
-God is going to take a big old eraser and wipe out the old heaven and earth and replace them with a new one and all we have to do is sit back and watch.
+God is going to take a big old eraser and wipe out the old heaven and earth and replace them with a new one and all we have to do is watch.
 It's like getting the oil changed in your car.
-You sit there, humming along to the radio, checking your texts, and they do all the work, flushing out the old and replacing it with the new.
+You sit there, humming along to Chappel Roan, checking your texts, and the attendants do all the work, flushing out the old and replacing it with the new.
 Check the spiritual dipstick...yep, God has made it all new!
+By the way, "spiritual dipstick" was my nickname in seminary.
 That's one way to see this story.